proshore/zoho-google-calendar-event-sync/README.md

 For the project to run you will need to have the following:
 1. Requires `credentials.json` file.
 [Follow here for details](#create-credentialsjson)
+2. Requires webhook that triggers when a leave is approved.

 ### Installation